jamesgayflor/quiz-game/README.md

 # quiz-game
-This Quiz Game is an interactive application designed to test and enhance users' knowledge on various education sectors
+This Quiz Game is an interactive application designed to test and enhance users' knowledge of various education sectors.